-In 1876, a turning point took place for all of humanity, it was then that Alexander Bell held the first public demonstration of a telephone conversation.
-In 1902, Willis Carrier improved the lives of millions of people in warmer countries when he invented electric air conditioning.
-In 1969, Charlie Kayn and Bill Duvall successfully connected from a distance network and started the Internet.
+1876 was a turning point for all of humanity, it was then that Alexander Bell held the first public demonstration of a telephone conversation.
+1902 is when Willis Carrier improved the lives of millions of people in warmer countries when he invented electric air conditioning.
+Charlie Kayn and Bill Duvall successfully connected from a distance network and started the Internet in 1969.
 All these inventors studied or taught at American universities, where they conducted their experiments, used the resources of laboratories and worked hard to leave their mark on history.
-Are you planning to replenish this list with your own achievements?
+Are you planning to continue this list with your own achievements?
 American universities will help you achieve your research goals.

 The beginning of a scientific career

 The United States opens up a boundless world of science for students entering doctoral programs.
-If you clearly realize that you want to devote your life to this, then you do not even need to have a master's degree.
+If you clearly realize that you want to devote your life to this, then you don't even need to have a master's degree.
 Because there are integrated doctoral programs that provide both a master's and doctoral degree at the same time.
-For holders of a master's degree, admission to a doctoral program in the USA is a logical step in the development of a scientific career.
+For those who already have a master's degree, admission to a doctoral program in the USA is a logical step in the development of a scientific career.

 The process of submitting documents to doctoral studies involves active communication with scientists of the selected department.
-Since it is precisely potential scientific advisers that have a significant impact on the decision to enroll doctoral students.
-The duration of doctoral programs is determined individually enough, but on average lasts 5-6 years.
+Since potential scientific advisers are the ones that have a significant impact on the decision to enroll doctoral students.
+The duration of doctoral programs is determined individually, but on average lasts 5-6 years.

 US colleges and universities offer doctoral programs of various types.
-PhD (Doctor of Philosophy) - the most common qualification, however, is not the only one.
-Although PhD stands for PhD, this degree can be obtained in almost any industry.
+PhD (Doctor of Philosophy) is the most common qualification, however, it is not the only one.
+Although PhD stands Doctor of Philosophy, this degree can be obtained in almost any industry.
 There are programs that concentrate more deeply on the study of a specific direction, which is why they got the corresponding name.
 We suggest considering some basic examples.

 Types of Doctoral Programs

 DBA (Doctor of Business Administration) is a specialized doctoral degree for professionals in business and management.
 Many DBA programs are designed for students who want to continue to work in their respective specialty and do research.
 Sometimes their research is based on data from the company where they work.
 So, to adapt to such a schedule, DBAs often provide part-time jobs.
-Such a scenario, of course, does not suit foreign students through visa requirements, therefore, when choosing a DBA, you should pay attention to whether the program provides full-time education.
+But this scenario does not suit foreign students because of visa requirements, therefore, when choosing a DBA, you should pay attention to whether the program provides full-time education.

 EdD (Doctor of Education) is a doctoral program for experienced teachers and specialists in the field of education.
 Applicants of this degree often plan to continue their professional activities in the field, while graduates of PhD programs focus on research and teaching.